Robust d-wave superconductivity from the Su-Schrieffer-Heeger-Hubbard model: possible route to high-temperature superconductivity

-{\it Acknowledgement}: We would like to thank Hong-Chen Jiang, Steve Kivelson, Rong-Yang Sun, Yi-Ming Wu, and Zheng-Zhi Wu for helpful discussions, and are especially grateful to Xun Cai and Zi-Xiang Li for earlier collaboration on this topic.
-This work is supported in part by the NSFC under Grant No. 11825404 (HXW and HY), the MOSTC Grants No. 2018YFA0305604 and No. 2021YFA1400100 (HY), and Shanghai Pujiang Program under Grant No.21PJ1410300 (YFJ).
+{\it Acknowledgement}: We would like to thank Xun Cai, Steven Kivelson, Zi-Xiang Li, Yi-Ming Wu, Zhengzhi Wu, and Rong-Yang Sun for helpful discussions.
+This work is supported in part by the NSFC under Grant No. 11825404 (HXW and HY), the MOSTC Grant No. 2021YFA1400100 (HY), Shanghai Pujiang Program under Grant No.21PJ1410300 (YFJ).
+The DMRG code used to simulate the SSHH model in this work is publicly available in Github \cite{code}.

 \widetext